Pometry/Raphtory/docs/source/index.rst

    <p align="center"><img src="_static/raphtory-banner.png" alt="Raphtory Banner"/></p>

-DocBrown is the new version of Raphtory, rethinking several aspects of the underlying graph model and algorithm API.
+raphtory is the new version of Raphtory, rethinking several aspects of the underlying graph model and algorithm API.

 This is a temporal graph analytics engine, built natively in rust with full support in python!